intel/tsffs/README.md

 HBFA is very fast, and enables fuzzing with sanitizers in Linux userspace.
 However, it requires stubs for any hardware interactions as well as the ability to compile code with instrumentation.
-For teams with resources to create a working HBFA configuration, it should be used alongside CONFUSE to enable additional error condition detection.
+For teams with resources to create a working HBFA configuration, it should be used alongside TSFFS to enable additional error condition detection.

 kAFL is also extremely fast, and is hypervisor based which allows deterministic snapshotting of systems under test.
 This also makes it ideal for very complex systems